Sannevastaveren/PassBlok10/README.md

 # Image Analysis:
-fun fact: my pc while running the code does about 1 step per second if done with gpu on colab it takes 240ms per step that is almost 75 % faster (if i understand how math works)
+fun fact: my pc while running the code does about 1 step per second if done with gpu on colab it takes 240ms per step that is almost 75 % faster (if i understand how math works) it did start way less accurate tho??
+50% accuracy at the start on gpu and 60% at the start on cpu